 6. Articulation Morphology

 As in Continuum and Process Morphology, there are no exceptions (misfits) in Articulation Morphology.
-Like other approaches, articulation morphology is based on open growth, the most fundamental process that distinguishes plants from most animals.
+Like Developmental Morphology, articulation morphology is based on open growth, the most fundamental process that distinguishes plants from most animals.
 However, contrary to mainstream morphology, articulation morphology recognizes that open growth implies ramification and articulation: the formation of articles, which have been overlooked in mainstream morphology.
 Articles are described in terms of process morphology as process combinations or, for practical purposes, as structures that correspond with process combinations.
 In articulation morphology, all morphological patterns are an expression of ramification and articulation.
 The most common patterns are those that are recognized by classical morphology.
 Those patterns that do not fit into the classical framework are simply unusual patterns of ramification and articulation.
-In contrast to the other approaches whose central concept is homology, in articulation morphology the focus is on transformation: transformation of ramification and articulation.
+In contrast to the other approaches whose central concept is homology, in articulation morphology the focus is on transformation: transformation of ramification and articulation during ontogeny and phylogeny.

 Plant Architecture complements articulation morphology to the extent that its focus is on whole plants and higher-level units such as branches.